NICMx/Jool/doc/usr/misc-thieve.markdown

 title: Documentation - Quirk-Thievery
 ---

-# Quirk: Thievery of Packets
+# Miscellaneous > Thievery of Packets

 (Please note: This is all based on personal research.
 The Linux Kernel is a massive behemoth and as such, I might have overlooked some detail.
 If you know of some feature that trumps the reasoning exposed here, we'd love to hear it - [jool@nic.mx](mailto:jool@nic.mx))